 Hidden Gems Vintage Shopping

-Did you know Saltaire has four Vintage Shops in the village, Salts Walkers are spoilt for choice when it comes to buying new outfits.
+Did you know Saltaire a Vintage Shop in the village.
+Salts Walkers are spoilt for choice when it comes to buying new outfits.
 Look no further when choosing a unique gift.
-Enjoy the experience of visiting these aladins caves of sheer delights.
+Enjoy the experience of visiting this aladin’s cave of sheer delights.